anywai/UDAO-PROJECT2/docs/tokens/UDAO-Cert.md

 function _beforeTokenTransfer(address from, address to, uint256 tokenId) internal virtual
 ```

 Checks if token transfer is allowed.

-Reverts if not allowed.
+_Reverts if new receiver is not KYCed or msg.sender is not Backend._

 #### Parameters